emiliosmith/mdef_emilio2/docs/seminars/04-Living with your own Ideas...and others.md

 *• After seeing the videos of your collective, how does it change your understanding of it, present new opportunities or inspire new possibilities for collaboration?*
 I found amazing work of the collective, with a topic that could be explored in deeper or critical way such as the contextualization/decontextualization of the objects performed by Andrea, that approach could be used as tool for criticism, also the context/empathy exercise from Busy and Angel offers a good perspective of understanding the world could function if we are not the same person with the same qualities as we are now.

+Also I found very interesting the approaches of comparing or analyzing the products we use or how we as consumers waste.
+Everyone has a unique approach and, so far, I think they are interested in a grater good.